 In academia, I relied chiefly on classroom learning.
 Over time, my 30+ years experience has become key to my effectiveness as a meeting designer and convener.

-Discovering that I love bringing people together motivates the work of learning what I need to know to perform my work well.
+Discovering that I love bringing people together motivates my learning what I need to know to perform my work well.

-Although financial factors now play a smaller role in determining how much I work, my mission to share what I think is of value drives my desire to learn how to improve my effectiveness and scope.
+Today, financial factors play a smaller role in determining how much I work.
+It’s my mission to share what I think is of value that drives my desire to continue to learn how to improve my effectiveness and scope.

-Take a moment to review your own professional life and see if Knowles’s maturation concepts reflect differences in how you learned in school and now learn as an adult.
+Take a moment to review your own professional life.
+Do Knowles’s maturation concepts reflect differences in how you learned in school and now learn as an adult?

 Of course, just as there isn’t a clear boundary between childlike and adult behaviors, there’s no clear-cut distinction between pedagogy and andragogy.
-Both terms encompass motivations and contexts for learning, and it’s most accurate to view them as endpoints on a spectrum of learning behaviors.
+Both terms encompass motivations and contexts for learning.
+It’s most accurate to view them as endpoints on a spectrum of learning behaviors.
 Nevertheless, Knowles’s five assertions, each positing progression from passivity to action, provide critical insight into why active learning becomes an increasingly important learning modality as we mature.

 Too many events still use child-based pedagogical instead of adult-centered andragogical modalities.
 By concentrating on the latter, we can improve the effectiveness and relevance of the learning we desire and require from our face-to-face meetings.